La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab2.md

 _^:i _-sfa_ !kio !ji ^tara |zey !ju_
      _It is false_ that I have your rat.
 This is the prototype of negation, and it is the policy in _gua\spi_ to use predicates when possible rather than prefixes or other structure words.
 However, the negated sentence is an extra level down, a problem for speakers.
 _^:i _-go_ !ji /kio !tara |zey !ju_
-     I _don't_ have your rat. _go_ is a mood prefix which means that the asserted sentence is counter to fact.
-It is simpler and more familiar to natural language speakers than _sfa_ -false is, and it works in subordinate clauses where _sfa_ doesn't.
+     I _don't_ have your rat. _<span class="latex">go</span>_ is a mood prefix which means that the asserted sentence is counter to fact.
+It is simpler and more familiar to natural language speakers than <span class="latex">_sfa_ -false</span> is, and it works in subordinate clauses where _<span class="latex">sfa</span>_ doesn't.
 _^:i !ji /kio !tara _|go_ -zey !ju_
-    I have a rat which _isn't_ yours. _go_ can equally be used in subordinate clauses, or even in argument predicates.
+    I have a rat which _isn't_ yours. _<span class="latex">go</span>_ can equally be used in subordinate clauses, or even in argument predicates.
 _^:i !ji /kio _!xn_ -kseo_
-     I have _no_ cheese. _xn_ means that of the members of the full referent set of the argument, none fit in the predicated relation.
-Unlike the rest of the articles, this is actually a statement about the excluded members, and means the same as _^:i !ji _/go_ -kio !xa -kseo_ \--- freely translated, ``for all pieces of cheese, I don't have it''.
+     I have _no_ cheese. _<span class="latex">xn</span>_ means that of the members of the full referent set of the argument, none fit in the predicated relation.
+Unlike the rest of the articles, this is actually a statement about the excluded members, and means the same as _<span class="latex">^:i !ji _/go_ -kio !xa -kseo</span>_ \--- freely translated, <span class="latex">for all pieces of cheese, I don't have it</span>.
 (See De Morgan's rules below.)
 _^:i !ji /kio !kseo _|zu -cy__
      I have _zero_ pieces of cheese.
 This is the most natural form of argument negation in _Loglan_ , but _gua\spi_ looks strictly at referent sets, and if you say you have all the members of the null set, it isn't a cheesy null set --- there is only one null set.
 The statement is a tautology, and says nothing about cheese.
 Many logical fallacies, such as St. Anselm's ontological proof of the existence of God, are like this example in that they prove a statement about the members of a set which may not have any members.
-In _gua\spi_ use _xn_ as above.
+In _gua\spi_ use _<span class="latex">xn</span>_ as above.
 _^:i !ji /kio _!ple_ !tara_
      I have something which _isn't_ the rat.
-The full referent set of _ple !xe -tara_ (and therefore its referent subset) is in the complement of the referent subset of _xe -tara_.
+The full referent set of _<span class="latex">ple !xe -tara</span>_ (and therefore its referent subset) is in the complement of the referent subset of _<span class="latex">xe -tara</span>_.
 _^:i !jw |kseo /fi _-stu_ -zao_
      This cheese is _bad_ in flavor.
-In George Orwell's 1984, the language newspeak was designed to destroy the ability of people to think, and one of its design features was that negative words were eliminated; bad became ungood. _Gua\spi_ (imitating _Loglan_) offers specific negated words for major predicates when the negations are used frequently.
+In George Orwell's 1984, the language <span class="latex">newspeak</span> was designed to destroy the ability of people to think, and one of its design features was that negative words were eliminated; <span class="latex">bad</span> became <span class="latex">ungood</span>. _Gua\spi_ (imitating _Loglan_) offers specific negated words for major predicates when the negations are used frequently.
 Nonetheless, most negations will have to be done with compound words as in the next examples.
-Be alert for creative expression possibilities such as _``^:i !jw |kseo !fu _-zu -dyi_ ''_ \--- this cheese is _disgusting_.
+Be alert for creative expression possibilities such as _<span class="latex">^:i !jw |kseo !fu _-zu -dyi_ </span>_ \--- <span class="latex">this cheese is _disgusting_ </span>.
 _^:i !jw |kseo !fu _/gl_ -zao_
      This cheese is flavor _less_.
 Many dimensions are quantifiable (more or less) but unsigned, so their degree ranges from zero to larger values.
 This is how to assert that the degree is zero or negligible.
 _^:i !jw |kseo !fu _/gr_ -ksi_
      This cheese is _not_ fresh.
-When the dimension ranges from positive to negative values, _gr_ interchanges positive and negative.
-On occasion, _gl_ will also apply to indicate the zero point, though it is meaningless with _ksi_ -fresh.
-For extremes of unfreshness one can use _fpu_ -rotten.
+When the dimension ranges from positive to negative values, _<span class="latex">gr</span>_ interchanges positive and negative.
+On occasion, _<span class="latex">gl</span>_ will also apply to indicate the zero point, though it is meaningless with <span class="latex">_ksi_ -fresh</span>.
+For extremes of unfreshness one can use <span class="latex">_fpu_ -rotten</span>.
 _^:i !jw |kseo /fi _-vry_ -can -psl_
      This cheese is _de_ solidifying.
-When a process occurs in the reverse of the usual order, _vry_ -reverse indicates this.
+When a process occurs in the reverse of the usual order, <span class="latex">_vry_ -reverse</span> indicates this.

 ### De Morgan's Rules in Quantification

-Negation interacts with and and or, which necessarily occur in sentences which are quantified or whose arguments have multiple referents.
+Negation interacts with <span class="latex">and</span> and <span class="latex">or</span>, which necessarily occur in sentences which are quantified or whose arguments have multiple referents.
 Therefore it is advisable to digress into some elementary symbolic logic.
 Here is De Morgan's rule for negation, stated four ways: (A and B are sentences)

 >